apache/sqoop/docs/src/site/sphinx/SecurityGuideOnSqoop2.rst

 Security Guide On Sqoop 2
 =========================

 Most Hadoop components, such as HDFS, Yarn, Hive, etc., have security frameworks, which support Simple, Kerberos and LDAP authentication. currently Sqoop 2 provides 2 types of authentication: simple and kerberos.
 The authentication module is pluggable, so more authentication types can be added.
+Additionally, a new role based access control is introduced in Sqoop 1.99.6.
+We recommend to use this capability in multi tenant environments, so that malicious users can’t easily abuse your created link and job objects.

 Simple Authentication
 =====================